Group1-SCTPCloud/CapstoneProject-DevSecOps-CICDpipeline/README.md

  -Enabled "require a pull request before merging" -Enabled "require approval"
- -Enabled "require status checks to pass before merging" "
+ -Enabled "require status checks to pass before merging"

- ( should we also tick "Require review from Code Owners"? )
+ ( should we also enable "Require review from Code Owners"? )

 - Enabled "Secrets scanning and push protection"
 - Enabled "Do not allow bypassing the above settings in main branch"